 The term for the Chair-Elect-Elect, Chair-Elect and Chair will be one-year beginning January 1.
 A Chair-Elect-Elect is committed to 6 years of service on COCTYC.

 A past chair will have a three-year term beginning on January 1 immediately after the year as chair.
-Duties for the three years after serving as chair will include DivCHED representative, Future Sites Chair, and/or Strategic Planning Director
+Duties for the three years after serving as chair will include DivCHED representative, Future Sites Chair, and/or Strategic Planning Director.

 The terms of Treasurer, Membership & College Sponsors Chair, Industrial Sponsors Chair, Newsletter/Media Editor, Workshop Coordinator, and Webmaster will be 3 years each.
 The officers filling these positions may repeat for up to two additional terms (maximum of nine years) without a call for nominations with the approval by vote of the COCTYC.
 The terms of these positions will begin January 1.